-I'm the single (divorced) father of three boys, all of whom are getting anime in massive regular doses.
+I'm the single (divorced) father of three boys, all of whom were getting anime in massive regular doses, growing up.

 I generally like to think of myself as a versatile person, with a multitude of interests and skills.
 I speak many languages, to varying degrees of skill -- at least 7 or 8 of them well enough to call it reasonably useful.
 And yes, Japanese is one of them.